-PowerSchool Parent Portal
+HISD Connect Parent Portal

-PowerSchool Parent Portal is an online service that gives parents access to information about the student.
-After registering for an account, you will have the ability to view period and daily attendance, class schedules and assignments, progress reports, report cards, as well as other resources for parents and students.
+HISD Connect Parent Portal is an online service that gives parents access to information about their child.
+After registering for an account, parents will have the ability to view attendance, class schedules, assignments, and grades, as well as other resources for parents and students.
 Parents are encouraged to check this site on a regular basis.